-The infrastructure and facilities listed above can be seen in general site layout in Figure 16.5.
+The infrastructure and facilities listed above can be seen in general site layout in Figure 13.5.

-18.7 Mine Short Term/Long Term Ore Stockpiles
+15.7 Mine Short-Term / Long-Term Ore Stockpiles

-In the east side of the pit, adjacent to the pit rim, a pad has been developed using type C waste materials for multipurpose tasks.
+In the east side of the pit, adjacent to the pit rim, a pad has been developed using Type 'C' waste materials for multi-purpose tasks.
 The size of the pad is approximately 400 m x 300 m.
 This includes a staging area for loading ore onto the haulage trucks to be transported to the mill.
 A short-term ore stockpile of ore will be formed in this area, with the amount of stockpiling varying by period.
 A small amount (690 kt) of low-grade ore will also be stockpiled on this pad as long-term stockpile.
 This will be milled at the end of mine life before closing the mine.
-Refer to Figure 16.5 for general site layout where the location of short-term and long-term stockpiles are shown.
+Refer to Figure 13.5 for general site layout where the location of short-term and long-term stockpiles are shown.

-18.8 Rock Storage Facilities
+15.8 Rock Storage Facilities

-The mine currently has two waste stockpiles as described in Section 16.4.
-Rock storage facilities are classified by their geochemistry attributes as discussed in Section 20.
-Potential Acid Generating (Type A) will be disposed close to the pit rim so that its drainage will be collected in the pit and treated accordingly at closure.
-Mineralised waste will be separated and stockpiled with Type A material, but adjacent to the ore stockpiles, for potential processing opportunities at a later date.
-High metal leaching materials (Type B) will be stored with Type C (non-hazardous materials) with a controlled drainage system.
-Rock storage facilities can be seen in general site layout at Figure 16.5.
-More information about managing Type A and B materials can be found in Section 20.
+The mine currently has two waste stockpiles as described in Section 13.4.
+Rock storage facilities are classified by their geochemistry attributes as discussed in Section 17.
+Potential acid generating rock (Type 'A') will be disposed close to the pit rim so that its drainage will be collected in the pit and treated accordingly at closure.
+Mineralised waste will be separated and stockpiled with Type 'A' material, but adjacent to the ore stockpiles, for potential processing opportunities at a later date.
+High metal leaching materials (Type 'B') will be stored with Type 'C' (non-hazardous materials) with a controlled drainage system.
+Rock storage facilities can be seen in general site layout at Figure 13.5.
+More information about managing Type 'A' and 'B' materials can be found in Section 17.

-18.9 Other Pirquitas Infrastructure
+15.9 Other Pirquitas Infrastructure

 The Pirquitas site has a permitted wastewater treatment facility for treatment of liquid waste from camp operations.
-This system is designed to allow for discharge of treated waste-water to national standards.
+This system is designed to allow for discharge of treated wastewater to national standards.

-The site has a landfill for organic waste and a recycling centre for plastics, wood and metal products.
+The site has a landfill for organic waste and a recycling centre for plastics, wood, and metal products.
 Most wood products are donated to the local communities and are used as fuel or for construction supplies.
 Scrap steel and specialty steels are recycled via local vendors.

 Domestic water comes from a water diversion located in the Medano Canyon area which is approximately 300 m upstream from the Pirquitas mine open pit.
 Water is pumped from that location to a site water treatment facility for filtering and chlorination and is then used within the camp site.
-At the date of this Puna21TR, potable water is currently supplied by bottles and totes for drinking and cooking purposes.
+At the date of this Puna21TRS, potable water is currently supplied by bottles and totes for drinking and cooking purposes.

-Concentrate shipments from Pirquitas are currently trucked to Susques, Jujuy from Pirquitas via Route 77, and from there to Buenos Aires via Route 9.
+Concentrate shipments from Pirquitas are currently trucked to Susques, Jujuy from Pirquitas via Route No. 77, and from there to Buenos Aires via Route No. 9.
 At arrival to the terminal, the material is directly dispatched from the port facilities to the concentrate buyers.

-19 MARKET STUDIES AND CONTRACTS
+16 MARKET STUDIES

-The Project is a poly-metallic project containing three principal metals - silver, lead and zinc.
+The Project is a poly-metallic project containing three principal metals - silver, lead, and zinc.
 Production is from two separate concentrates: a high silver content lead concentrate and a zinc concentrate.